 * A wrongful conviction (Choosing the wrong advisor)

-*** Business owners trapped by extended obligations in an unsuccessful investment banking relationship sometimes feel they and their largest assets have been imprisoned.
+*** Business owners trapped by the extended obligations in an unsuccessful investment banking relationship sometimes feel they and their largest assets have been imprisoned.

 Don’t take our word for gospel, get the facts: